bainewedlock/workflowdemo/README.md

   await host.StartWorkflow("checkoutmail", null, BK);
   ```
   The asset directory will be named after the BK.
+  Make sure it does not contain invalid path characters like colon ':' etc.!
   (could have named it like the WorkflowInstanceId but decided against it)
 - I like to use the workflow engine in a simple fashion, just
 to perform one step after another, and suspend if something unexpected happens.